What a new publishing format means for the future of Android

 - Step 5: When a user installs the app, Play delivers the base split APK (all the code that’s common for every device), the language split APKs (for the languages the user speaks), and the device configuration split APKs (for the device’s screen size and the CPU architecture).
 This means the device gets just what it needs without wasted space.
 For updates to be accepted by the device, every release’s split APKs must be signed with the same app signing key as the original app install.

-- (Step 6: Once your app is installed on a device, Play will deliver additional split APKs on demand when, for example, a user changes their device language or when a user wants to use a dynamic feature, I’ll talk about these later in the post.)
+- (Step 6: Once your app is installed on a device, Play will deliver additional split APKs on demand when, for example, a user changes their device language or when a user wants to use a dynamic feature module, I’ll talk about these later in the post.)

 We switched to the app bundle and uploaded our first internal release within an hour.